Friday, October 31, 2014

 She also sends me home with a yummy dish of the chicken mixture, and a handful of fire toasted tortillas to snack on.

 Oh my goodness!
 Good!
-By the time I drove back to our house the dish was empty.
-Lawrie was only able to run his finger around the bowl, tasting the residual flavours in the bowl.
+By the time I drove back to our house, the dish was empty.
+Lawrie was only able to run his finger around the bowl, tasting the residual flavours in it.

 What a lovely family!
-We know they will enjoy their family celebrations this weekend: Hanal Pixán, Día de los Muertos, two birthdays.
-Wow!
+We know they will enjoy their celebrations this weekend: Hanal Pixán, Día de Los Muertos, and two birthdays.

 Yani - all done!